 Data Entry in ResourceFirst

 Forms are available only for projects.
-They are displayed on the Project Info page of individual Project Detail areas.
+They are displayed on the Project Info page of an individual Project Workspace.
 This page is accessed by clicking the hyperlink in a project name field on a project page such as Project Data (and others).

 Data entry in form fields is straight-forward – just left click in the field and start typing.
 In addition to free-form fields, there are

-List Fields – 1) Type a few characters of the desired value to filter the list or 2) click the drop-down arrow
+List Fields – Type a few characters of the desired value to filter the list OR click the drop-down arrow

-Date Fields – 1) Type a date or 2) select a date with the calendar control in the field.
+Date Fields – Type a date OR select a date with the calendar control in the field.